Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 A detect magic spell reveals that both alcoves radiate strong auras of conjuration magic.

-Creatures that enter the eastern alcove of this crypt are teleported to the eastern alcove of Strahd's tomb (area K86).
+Creatures that enter the eastern alcove of this crypt are teleported to the eastern alcove of [[Strahd]]'s tomb (area K86).
 Stepping into the western alcove of this crypt has no effect, but any creature that teleports from the western alcove of area K86 appears here.

 CRYPT 33